 Choosing the right Proficiency depends on what you think your Druid will be doing most.
 Medicine is highly useful, as it’s used when helping to stabilize a dying companion.
 Nature is also a great one for deciphering plants and animals.
 You should also consider Animal Handling, since you’ll be dealing with a ton of animals in this game.

 Given all the terms that are synonymous with “abilities,” I genuinely feel that we should just start calling these things “attributes” or “stats” (even if the panel says differently).
 Anyway, here’s an example:

-- Dexterity (16) – This is primarily to boost your attacks with dex-type weapons, provide an increase to your armor class rating, and, of course, enhance your initiative (how soon you’ll have your turn in battle).
+- Dexterity (15) – This is primarily to boost your attacks with DEX-based weapons, provide an increase to your Armor Class rating, and, of course, enhance your Initiative bonus (how soon you’ll have your turn in battle).

 - Intelligence (8) – You won’t use this often, so this gets dumped.

 - Wisdom (17) – This should be maxed out.
 Later, once you hit level 4, you can choose the “Ability Improvement” feat to add an extra +2 points to wisdom.

 You can then assign a bonus +2 and +1 to one stat each.
 I gave the +2 bonus to Wisdom, since it’s a Druid’s main ability.
 Then, I gave the +1 bonus to Constitution, for that bonus health.
 Okay, since we’ve talked about all these points, it’s time to discuss the best spells for the Druid in Baldur’s Gate 3.